8 differences between delivery services, shipping and in house delivery for your growing business

 - Shipping service: When it comes to flexibility, shipping services are extremely flexible.
 You can ship one item or multiple items on a given day and you will only pay as much as you deliver.

-- Courier service: Courier services also provide a flexible delivery capacity which can be adjusted daily.
+- Delivery service: Delivery services also provide a flexible delivery capacity which can be adjusted daily.

 - In-house delivery: Among all delivery solutions, an in-house delivery fleet is the least flexible option.
 A business doesn’t have the flexibility to hire and fire drivers one day to another.
 More importantly, renting a vehicle daily will introduce much higher costs and lots of time spent.